-All students are eligible for some type of student loan, provided they are not in default of any outstanding student loans.
-There are several types of loans available to TTU students.
-They include the subsidized and unsubsidized Stafford loan, the Perkins loan, and Parent Plus loan.
-Current interest rate information, loan calculators and repayment options are available on Direct Lending's Website.
+All students are eligible for some type of student loan provided they are not in default on any outstanding student loans.
+There are several types of loans available to Tennessee Tech students and they include: Federal Direct Stafford Loans, Perkins Loans, Parent PLUS Loans, Grad PLUS Loans and Alternative Loans .

 Types of Loans

 University Loan - This short-term loan is available to students on the first day of classes each semester.
-It is designed to help students make their first deferred payment (50% of the account balance plus a $50 fee) so that students may confirm their schedule while allowing them 30 days to get their financial aid in order.
+It is designed to help students make their first deferred payment (25% of the account balance plus a $50 fee) so that students may confirm their schedule while allowing them 30 days to get their financial aid in order.
 The application for this form is in electronic format.
 Students must complete the form online and then print and sign it.
 Forms turned into the financial aid office will be reviewed, and students will need to come back to the financial aid office to pick up their processed paperwork and follow additional directions to complete the loan process.
 Application for the University Loan - available on the first day of classes each semester.

-Subsidized Loan - Eligibility for this is based on the income and asset information you provided to us through your FAFSA.
-If you are eligible for this type of loan, no interest accrues on this loan as long as you are enrolled for at least 6 semester hours.
+1) Federal Direct Subsidized Loan - Eligibility for this loan is based on the income and asset information you provided to us through your FAFSA.
+If you are eligible for this type of loan, no interest accrues on this loan as long as you are enrolled for at least 6 undergraduate semester hours.
 Repayment begins after you leave school or fall below half-time enrollment once your 6 month grace period has been exhausted.
 Graduate students are not eligible.

-Unsubsidized Loan - Based on the results of your FAFSA, if you are not eligible for a subsidized loan you would be considered eligible for an unsubsidized loan.
-This type of loan is different from the subsidized loan because you are responsible for the interest as it accrues while you are in school, and you must be enrolled half-time (6 UG hours for an undergraduate and 5 GR hours for a graduate student).
+2) Federal Direct Unsubsidized Loan - Based on the results of your FAFSA, if you are not eligible for a subsidized loan you would be considered eligible for an unsubsidized loan.
+This type of loan is different from the subsidized loan in that you are responsible for the interest as it accrues while you are in school, and you must be enrolled half-time (6 UG hours for an undergraduate and 5 GR hours for a graduate student).
 You may, however, defer payment of both interest and principle until you leave school or fall below half-time enrollment.

-There are specific limits to how much a student can borrow per academic year, based on the number of hours a student has successfully completed, and dependency status.
+All loans are limited on how much a student can borrow per academic year, based on the number of hours a student has successfully completed, dependency status, and cost of attendance.

-Parent PLUS Loan- These loans allow a parent to pay for education expenses for their dependent undergraduate students.
+Federal Direct PLUS Loan (For Parents) - These loans allow a parent to pay for educational expenses for their dependent undergraduate students.
 Student must complete a FAFSA.
 There are specific regulations as to how much a parent can borrow, depending on the amounts of other financial aid received by the student.
 These loans are credit based, and some parents will not qualify.
-Parent PLUS Loans are funded and credit decision made by the U.S. Department of Education.
-For more information on Parent Plus Loans, please check our PLUS loan page.
-Interest accrues while student is in school, however plus borrowers may be able to defer both interest and principle payments until the student leaves school or falls below half-time enrollment if requested with their loan servicer.
+Direct PLUS Loans are funded and credit decisions made by the U.S. Department of Education.
+For more information on Direct PLUS Loans, please check our PLUS loan page.
+Interest accrues while student is in school, however, Direct PLUS borrowers may be able to defer both interest and principle payments until the student leaves school or falls below half-time enrollment if requested with their loan servicer.

 Loan Consolidation - Are you considering consolidating your loans?
 Want to know more about what loan consolidation can offer you?
 Check out https://studentloans.gov/myDirectLoan/index.action for more information, and you can go to www.nslds.ed.gov to view a full listing of Federal Loans you have received.

 First Time Borrowers

-**** The first time you take out a Stafford loan through Tennessee Tech, you will be required to sign a promissory note.
-Each year you take out a Perkins loan, you will be required to sign a promissory note for Perkins.
+**** The first time you take out a Federal Direct Stafford Loan through Tennessee Tech, you will be required to sign a Master Promissory Note and Entrance Counseling.

 Maximum Federal Borrowing Limits

 **** Please take note of the following maximum federal borrowing limits for each class level and student status.
 These limits are effective for the 12 month academic year beginning Fall Semester, and continuing through Spring Semester and Summer Semester.
-These are the updated amounts beginning July 1, 2008 (unchanged as of July 1, 2012).
+These are the current amounts beginning July 1, 2008 (unchanged as of July 1, 2014).

 If you borrow the maximum for your class level and student status during the Fall and Spring semesters of the academic year, you will not be able to use a student loan for the Summer semester.
 For example, a dependent sophomore student who is eligible to borrow $6,500 for the academic year could borrow:

 There are also federal limits on the maximum aggregate (total) amount you may borrow.
 Dependent undergraduate students may not borrow more than a total of $31,000 (with no more than $23,000 being subsidized).
 Independent undergraduate students may not borrow more than a total of $57,500 (with no more than $23,000 being subsidized).
 Graduate students may not borrow more than a total of $138,500 (including loans borrowed as an undergraduate).

 Special Programs You May Qualify For

 **** If you are an education major, you may have heard about a program called Teacher Loan Forgiveness.
-This program forgives up to $5,000 of a qualifying Stafford student loan.
-The Teacher Loan Forgiveness Application has detailed program regulations and information.
-Teacher Loan Forgiveness .
+This program forgives up to $5,000 of a qualifying Federal Direct Stafford Loan.
+The Teacher Loan Forgiveness Application has detailed program regulations and information: Teacher Loan Forgiveness .
 Please send completed applications to your lender, not Tennessee Tech University.

 **** Veterans Benefits Deferment.
 If you are receiving education benefits from the U. S. Department of Veterans Affairs or other governmentally funded education assistance, you may be eligible to defer your tuition payment until the last day of the semester.
 You must file a formal application within the first two weeks of the semester for this.
-To see if you are elegible please go to visit the Records site > **http://www.tntech.edu/records/vets.html (needing to change??)
+To see if you are eligible please visit the Tennessee Tech Veterans page at: https://www.tntech.edu/em/military-and-veterans-affairs/student-veterans